georgia-tech-db/evadb/README.md

     USING FAISS
 ```

-* Retrieve the top 5 most similar images for given image.
+* Retrieve the top-5 most similar images for the given image using the index.

 ```sql
 SELECT name FROM reddit_dataset ORDER BY